manuelffernandez/DesafioComplementario/README.md

-# Firs assignment by Coderhouse :grinning:
+# First assignment by Coderhouse :grinning:
 *24 of August 2022*

 The first assigment requested by the Institute where I´m currently learning.
 Do a simple algorithm implementing the basics of the lenguage: